jacksleight/statamic-miniset/README.md

 <!-- /statamic:hide -->

-Miniset allows you to create compact sets of fields that either combine into a string of classes, or store an array of simple values.
+Miniset allows you to create compact sets of fields that either combine into a string of classes, or return a simple array of values.

 Miniset includes the following components:

 * **Miniset**
-  A general purpose fieldtype for creating a compact set of fields that store an array of simple values.
+  A general purpose fieldtype for creating a compact set of fields that returns a simple array of values.
 * **Miniset Classes**
   A class specific fieldtype for creating a compact set of fields that combine into a string of classes, including variant options.
 Works great with Tailwind CSS.